mjbradvica/personal-website-articles/2021/blazor-series/BlazorStateManagement/blazor-state-management-2-3.md

 }
 ```

 Our new StateStore has been simplified with only one event now.
 The entire state of our application is contained in a single object.
-When we publish an event to our state store, the state will be updated and a "ApplicationStateChanged" event will be published.
+When we publish an event to our state store, the state will be updated and an "ApplicationStateChanged" event will be published.

 Our component that subscribes to our events can now be a lot simpler: